nicolasnoble/kube-demos/document-analytics/README.md

 ### Worker Queue

 The Worker Queue is responsible for:
-- Scanning the document list
+- Registering documents for processing
-- Distributing documents to Document Processors
+- Distributing documents to Document Processors via HTTP requests
-- Monitoring processing progress
+- Tracking processing progress

-The Worker Queue is dynamically created by the API service when analysis is requested.
+The Worker Queue is dynamically created by the API service when analysis is requested and provides RESTful API endpoints for communication.

 ### Document Processor

 Document Processors:
 - Parse Markdown files to identify topics (H1 headers)
 - Extract content for each topic
-- Broadcast content to Topic Aggregators based on topic names
+- Broadcast content to Topic Aggregators based on topic names using ZeroMQ PUB/SUB

 Multiple Document Processor pods are dynamically created by the API service based on workload requirements.
+Each Document Processor exposes a Flask REST API for receiving processing requests from the Worker Queue.

 ### Topic Aggregator

 Topic Aggregators:
-- Subscribe to content for specific topics
+- Subscribe to content for specific topics via ZeroMQ
 - Count lines, words, and characters in the content
 - Aggregate results for reporting
+- Expose metrics via a REST API

 One Topic Aggregator pod is created dynamically for each topic being analyzed.